depevlad/efm32hg_rtos/README.md

-# efm32_OS
+# mbed_os

-Pre-emptive, multi-tasking, real-time operating system for the EFM32HG.
+Pre-emptive, multi-tasking, real-time operating system for embedded systems.
+Specialised for the EFM32HG Starter Kit SoC.

 # Requirements

-emlib, emusb and EFM32HG-specific em files.
+emlib, emusb and other em files specific to _EFM32HG_.